Overlooking Fish River Canyon

 Sunset at the canyon

 This morning you will continue your adventure with a drive to the stunning Fish River Canyon, the second-largest river canyon in the world and an undoubted highlight of any trip to Namibia.
-Head to Canon Mountain Camp where you will be spending the night.
+Head to your campsite where you will be spending the night.
 After a drive to the canyon rim you will have time at leisure to relax at the camp and enjoy sundowner drinks on the deck.

 Namibia Sossusvlei

-An early start is required this morning to ensure you are amongst the first of the vehicles through the park gate at Sesriem and on to the road that leads through the avenue of towering dunes to Sossusvlei.
+Day 6 will be spent on a long day driving North, through the barren deserts of Southern Namibia until you reach the Namib Desert, a stunning land of towering orange sand dunes, desert plains, and surprisingly abundant wildlife.
+Arrive at your desert campsite, your home for the next two nights, in the late afternoon.
+On day two you will head to Sossusvlei.
 Enjoy a 4km walk through the dunes to reach the climbable Big Daddy (you can pay for the local 4x4 transfer if you don’t fancy the walk) and take a stroll through the eerily beautiful Dead Vlei.
-En-route back to the lodge you will visit the Sesriem Canyon, arriving back at your lodge in the middle of the afternoon.
+En route back to the campsite you will visit the Sesriem Canyon, to witness incredible views.

 Namibia Swakopmund Marlen Hoerenz